Back in high school my doctor warned me about having too much cholesterol in my blood.

 The simple truth is that animal products are hard to replicate.
 Just think about how much money and technology is needed to replicate the taste of meat!

-There is something about animal products like cheese with the soft, creamy texture.
+There is something about animal products like cheese with the soft, creamy texture that awakens the ‘primordial instinct‘ within all of us.

 This unique texture is sometimes what’s driving your food cravings!